 Assistant guide: PEN 12 to PEN 20

 Guide: PEN 27 to PEN 40

-It is against company policy for guides or porters to discuss tips in bad way during your climb.
-Unless there were extenuating circumstances that justify higher tips, please try to stay close the guidelines above, as gracious tips from customers have raised staff's expectations for ever increasing amounts.
-Likewise, if staff did not perform well, you should tip less
+It is against company policy for guides or porters to discuss tips in a bad way during your climb.
+Unless there were extenuating circumstances that justify higher tips, please try to stay close to the guidelines above, as gracious tips from customers have raised staff's expectations for ever-increasing amounts.
+Likewise, if the staff did not perform well, you should tip less

 All camping and hostel accommodation is included in the price of this trip

 If you wish for a private room/ tent, you must request before booking.

 4 nights will be spent in Lodges or Hotels.
 For the rest of the trip, you will be staying in tents.